 I first saw food stylist, Claire Stubbs home last year in House & Home Magazine.
 I was immediately intrigued by the massive renovation she had undertaken.
 From the outside, this house looks like any other turn of the century home in our neighbourhood but the moment you step inside an entirely contemporary home is revealed.
 Not one surface has been left untouched.
 From the solid walnut floors that run throughout all three floors of the house to the new windows which she consciously chose to extend to the floor in almost every room the house is a airy and bright modern retreat.
-And don’t even get me started on that bathroom!
+And don't even get me started on that bathroom!
+Enjoy the tour!

 Food Stylist and Recipe Developer